Sirius-social/sirius-sdk-python/how-tos/create_connections/README.rst

       their_did, their_verkey, their_endpoint = ...
       .....
       # You may generate DID, Verkey on self side to establish P2P connection
-      # But in advanced, you may use public static DID if you are public organization or any business
+      # But in advance, you may use public static DID if you are public organization or business
       # Sirius does not enforce your choice
       my_did, my_verkey = await sirius_sdk.DID.create_and_store_my_did()
       connection = sirius_sdk.Pairwise(